 Ira Davis was probably struck by the widow’s recollection that her husband had stood guard over André at West Point, because his own father, Moses Davis, had served at West Point and had also stood guard over André.
 We know this because we have a pension file for Moses Davis, documenting his service in the Lexington Alarm, his participation in the Siege of Boston and his later service in the Continental Army.

 Fourteen or fifteen African-American men from Farmington served in the war.
 Among them, as Davis may have learned, was one listed simply as “Peter” with the notation “Negro.”
 Connecticut officials would probably have hesitated to confirm that this man was Peter Hunter, whose widow was living in Vermont.
-She was unlikely to have been able to direct Davis to living witnesses who could corroborate her declaration, and finally, pension examiners might have rejected her application for inadequate proof of her marriage to Hunter, since black marriages were not as well documented as white marriages.
+She was unlikely to have been able to direct Thomas to living witnesses who could corroborate her declaration, and finally, pension examiners might have rejected her application for inadequate proof of her marriage to Hunter, since black marriages were not as well documented as white marriages.

 The evidence is too thin to know what happened to her case.
 Perhaps she died before submitting a pension application.
 Perhaps Thomas, as her agent, advised her that they lacked the documentation needed for a successful application, and she gave up.
 Compiling the evidence required to secure a pension was daunting to most veterans, and even more difficult for widows.
 It was far more challenging for African-American veterans and their widows, who were required to produce the same kinds of official evidence as their white peers, but for whom such evidence was often unavailable or very difficult to secure.